- How is Castleman disease treated?

 Treatment of multicentric Castleman disease

-Doctors usually try one or a combination of treatments to try to put the disease in remission.
-Corticosteroids, chemotherapy, and immunotherapy may be helpful.
-Radiation is sometimes used.
+More often, doctors use treatments that can reach all parts of the body, such as corticosteroids, chemotherapy, or immunotherapy, when treating MCD.
+Doctors usually try one or a combination of these treatments to try to put the disease into remission.
 Anti-viral drugs including anti-HIV treatment may also help.

-In people whose CD is no longer responding to other treatments, some doctors may recommend high-dose chemotherapy followed by a stem cell transplant.
+In people whose MCD is no longer responding to other treatments, some doctors might recommend high-dose chemotherapy followed by a stem cell transplant.
 There are a few reported cases of this being successful.
-This is a complex, serious, and often expensive treatment, so it is important to understand what it might entail if you are considering this option.
-For more on this treatment, see our document, Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+This is a complex, serious, and often expensive treatment, so it’s important to understand what it might entail if you are considering this option.
+For more on this treatment, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

-The long-term outlook (prognosis) for people with multicentric CD is often not as good as for people with localized CD.
-Treatment may help, but the disease often comes back within a couple of years.
-A major concern is that people with multicentric CD are at risk of dying from other causes, like serious infections or progression of the CD to a fast-growing form of lymphoma that is hard to treat.
-(For more information about lymphoma, please see our document, Non-Hodgkin Lymphoma).
+The long-term outlook (prognosis) for people with MCD is often not as good as for people with localized CD.
+Treatment can often help for a time, but the disease tends to come back within a couple of years.
+A major concern is that people with MCD are at risk of dying from other causes, like serious infections or progression of the MCD to a fast-growing form of lymphoma that is hard to treat.
+(For more information about lymphoma, see our document Non-Hodgkin Lymphoma.)

-Because multicentric CD can be hard to treat, taking part in a clinical trial of newer treatments may be a good option for some people.
+Because MCD can be hard to treat, taking part in a clinical trial of newer treatments can be a good option for some people.
 (See “What’s new in research and treatment of Castleman disease?” for a description of some newer treatments.)